-The IX five-year plan documents states "the important of educational technology has to be adequately provided for greater efficiency, effectiveness and wider reach of the educational programmes."
+The (IX) five-year plan document states "the important of educational technology has to be adequately provided for greater efficiency, effectiveness and wider reach of the educational programmes.
 Inspite of recommendation given by the NPE and POA the present classrooms are rigid in terms of time-schedule, teachers, and duration of periods.
-This makes the teaching -learning process quite uninteresting, unmotivating, nonparticipatory and boring.
-In the present age of technology in the form of computers, it is the learner who decides which topic is to be learnt, when to learn and for how much.
+This makes the teaching -learning process quite uninteresting, unmotivating, non-participatory and boring.
+In the present age of technology in the form of computers, it is the learner who decides which topic is to be learnt, when to learn and for how much time.
 This means that number of students in a classroom can learn the subject of their choice according to their own pace.
 This can be possible through Computer Assisted Instruction (CAI).
 This CAI has both text and visuals.
 Students can manipulate different elements of audio visuals and experience their impact.
 This facility can make an abstract concept intelligible to different students.
 Individualization of instruction is possible through the use of computer software.
-Some educators believe that computer will substantially lower instruction costs and raise the quality of education at the same time, properly programmed computer can eliminate boredom and provide individualized instruction.
+Some educators believe that computer will substantially lower instruction costs and raise the quality of education at the same time, Properly programmed computer can eliminate boredom and provide individualized instruction.
 Computer can exhibit super human patience in working with students.
-The learner can repeat a sequence many times, without the machine becoming tired and irritated.
+The learner can repeat a sequence many times, without the machine becoming tired and irritated. ς, and from computer stores and textbook companies.
+They enhance teacher instruction in several ways.

-5.5 COMPUTER ASSISTED INSTRUCTION
+1.5 COMPUTER-ASSISTED INSTRUCTION

 Computer Assisted Instruction (CAI) refers to instruction presented on a computer.
-Many educational computer programmes are available on-line and from computer stores and textbook companies.
-They enhance teacher instruction in several ways.
+Many educational computer programmes are available on-line